tomortonbew-personal/interview-coach-skill/references/commands/salary.md

 2. **The "expected value" reality check**: Ask the candidate to estimate, honestly, the probability they believe this company will have a liquidity event in the next 5-7 years.
 Most startups fail — the base rate for venture-backed startups reaching IPO or meaningful acquisition is ~10-20%.
 Multiply the equity grant's paper value by that probability.
 If the expected value is less than the cash comp difference vs. a public company offer, the equity is not compensating for the risk — it's a bet they're making because they believe in the company.

 3. **The cash-floor test**: "Can you live on the base salary alone, as if the equity is worth $0?
 If not, you're depending on the equity for financial stability — that's a high-risk position."
 The base should cover the candidate's needs.
 Equity is upside, not income.
+This aligns with what Lenny Rachitsky calls the "cash is king" principle (via Lenny's Newsletter): in a survey of 5,000+ tech professionals, the overwhelming sentiment is that startup equity should never be treated as guaranteed compensation.
+As one veteran senior director of product put it: "Never had equity turn into anything in the past but hopes and dreams."

 4. **Dilution modeling**: Each funding round dilutes existing shareholders.
 Ask: "If the company raises 2 more rounds before an event, your shares could be diluted by 30-50%.
 Does the potential growth outweigh the dilution?"
 Don't calculate specific numbers — guide the candidate to ask the company about expected dilution.